viktoryest/url_shortener/README.md

 - access restriction to general statistics
 (possible only after authorization);
 - individual statistics in a personal profile;
--the ability to set the first-level domain by yourself;
+- the ability to set the first-level domain by yourself;
 - visual elements, like greetings, various types of flash messages.